ForthOS is a complete, standalone operating system for the PC.

 the installation here.

-A private newsgroup server has been
+A private newsgroup server existed for a while

-set up to permit communication among interested ForthOS users;
+to permit communication among interested ForthOS users;

-a read-only view of it is here.
+a read-only archive of it is here.

 Enjoy!